Lifeng-Liang/DbEntry/doc/en/DataAccess/SpecialName.md

 When we updata the record, the LockVersion will be checked and increased.
 If update statement can't find any matched record, an exception will be raised.

-The name of LockVersion in our code can¡¯t change.
+The name of LockVersion in our code can't change.
 But the mapped name could define as another name:

 ````c#
 public class TestTable : DbObjectModel<TestTable>